jesusprubio/shodan-client/README.md

 #### `async streams.ports(ports, key, opts)`

 Only returns banner data for the list of specified hosts.
-This stream provides a filtered, bandwidth-saving view of the Banners stream in case you are only interested in a specific list of ports.
+Provides a filtered, bandwidth-saving view of the Banners stream in case you are only interested in a specific list of ports.

 - `ports` (string) - Comma-separated list of ports; example "1434,27017,6379"
 - `key` (string) - SHODAN API key.